The Roman Colosseum and the Roman Forum – 5 Secret Tricks to Avoid Waiting in Line

 Buying a city pass can be a great solution if you want to visit some other important attractions in Rome other than the beautiful Colosseum.
 There are some passes that include skip-the-line access to the Colosseum, but how do you know which one is the perfect one for you?
 Let’s see:

 You can choose from 4 different tourist passes in Rome right now, but the fact is that only 3 of them are worth it and will actually help you save some money.
-In case you want more details, I recommend reading my article which includes a comparison with sample calculations for each of the passes here.

 In order to save you some time, I created the following compacted list:

 1. Roma City Pass – this pass allows you to get into various attractions with skip-the-line access.
 It also provides roundtrip transportation for the airport, and many other useful advantages.
 Another great benefit of this pass is that it’s completely mobile, no need to print any paper or pick it put from an info point!
-Roma City Pass costs 67.50€ and, in my opinion, it is worth the investment.
-Check out this post which shows you how much money you can save with this pass.
+Roma City Pass costs €98 and, in my opinion, it is worth the investment.

 2. OMNIA Pass – This pass is a great option in case you want to visit Vatican Museums as well, as it offers skip-the-line access to both of these attractions.
-In short, you will be able to save at least 10€ per person with this pass!
+In short, you will be able to save at least €10 per person with this pass!

-3. Roma Pass – This pass offers free entrance to the Colosseum, but you will only save 1.50€ if you use it, which I do not think is really worth the effort.
+3. Roma Pass – This pass offers free entrance to the Colosseum, but you will only save €1.50 if you use it, which I do not think is really worth the effort.
+But it is very worth it if you are going to be using public transport a lot.

-PRICE: 29€ to 113€, depending on which pass you choose
+PRICE: €60 to €130 depending on the pass

 Option 5.
 Join a VIP Colosseum at Night Tour That Gives Underground Access As Well